bajamircea/bajamircea.github.io/_posts/2015-11-01-dependency-injection-templates.markdown

 # Code

-Once I got the ideea of using dependency injection using interfaces and reaped the benefit of more test coverage/less errors, I wonders why people don't beat the drum more about it.
+Once I got the ideea of using dependency injection using interfaces and reaped the benefit of more test coverage/less errors, I wondered why people don't beat the drum more about it.
 What would Alexander Stepanov do?
 Well, if you want to test a vector, you create an instrumented class and you create a vector of that class.
 Bingo!
 A class that uses templates for injection receives the types of